zhullyb/monyhar/monyhar/docs/webui_explainer.md

 "WebUI" is a term used to loosely describe **parts of Chrome's UI implemented with web technologies** (i.e. HTML, CSS, JavaScript).

-Examples of WebUI in Chromium:
+Examples of WebUI in Monyhar:

 * Settings (chrome://settings)
 * History (chrome://history)